wearefrank/ladybug/README.md

 - https://github.com/wearefrank/frank-runner (building and running the test webapp with Ladybug)
 - https://github.com/frankframework/frankframework (in case you want to test your Ladybug changes with the Frank!Framework)

-Create skip-replace-inject.txt in the ladybug folder.
+Create skip-replace-inject.txt in checkout directory of the ladybug project.
 You do not have to give it any contents.
 If you want to understand the purpose of this file, then see `pom.xml`.

 Backend development
 -------------------